-In compliance with Section 953(b) of the Dodd-Frank Act and Item 402(u) of Regulation S-K, the SEC now requires annual disclosure of the ratio of the CEO's annual total compensation to the annual total compensation of the median employee.
-Mr. Nord had a 2017 annual total compensation of \$8,531,171 as reflected in the above Summary Compensation Table.
-Hubbell's median employee's annual total compensation for 2017 was estimated as \$36,434.
-As a result, we estimate that Mr. Nord's annual compensation was approximately 234 times that of Hubbell's median employee.
+In compliance with Section 953(b) of the Dodd-Frank Act and Item 402(u) of Regulation S-K, the SEC requires annual disclosure of the ratio of the CEO's annual total compensation to the annual total compensation of the median employee.
+Mr. Nord had a 2018 annual total compensation of \$7,620,663 as reflected in the above Summary Compensation Table.
+Hubbell's median employee's annual total compensation for 2018, as described more fully below, was estimated as \$45,168.
+As a result, we estimate that Mr. Nord's annual compensation was approximately 169 times that of Hubbell's median employee.

-We identified the median of the annual total compensation of all our employees by examining the 2017 annual salary for all employees, excluding the CEO, who were employed by us on October 23, 2017, as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 for 2017, as well as our payroll records for all non-U.S. entities.
-We did not make any assumptions, adjustments, or estimates with respect to this compensation measure and we did not annualize the compensation for any full-time employees that were not employed by us for all of 2017.
+We identified the median of the annual total compensation of all our employees by examining the 2018 annual salary for all employees, excluding the CEO, who were employed by us on October 23, 2018, as reflected in our payroll records as reported to the Internal Revenue Service on Form W-2 for 2018, as well as our payroll records for all non-U.S. entities.
+Included in our calculations this year were the employees acquired as part of the Company's acquisition of both: (i) Meramec Instrument Transformer Company in November, 2017 (156 employees) and (ii) Aclara Meters in February, 2018 (1,791 employees).
+Such inclusions caused the identification of a new median employee in 2018.
+We did not make any assumptions, adjustments, or estimates with respect to this compensation measure and we did not annualize the compensation for any full-time employees (including the employees of Aclara Meters) that were not employed by us for all of 2018.
 After identifying the median employee, we calculated annual total compensation for such employee in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column reported in the above Summary Compensation Table.

-Due to the use of estimates, assumptions, adjustments, and statistical sampling permitted by Item 402(u), pay ratio disclosures may involve a degree of imprecision.
+Due to the use by other companies of estimates, assumptions, adjustments, and statistical sampling permitted by Item 402(u), pay ratio disclosures generally may involve a degree of imprecision.
 Accordingly, our pay ratio is merely a reasonable estimate calculated in a manner consistent with Item 402(u) and may not be comparable to the pay ratio disclosures of other companies.

-Post-Termination Vesting Terms
+Post-Termination Vesting Terms for Equity Plan Grants